EQPolar/frontend-nanodegree-mobile-portfolio/README.md

 practice but is done so that the example can be hosted from github.

 5. Optimze main.js file.
-  - line 507 - remove some math from a loop that only has to be done once
+  - three changes made to the loop that moves the pizzas, comments in the main.js file near line 501